pallets/flask/docs/quickstart.rst

                 return log_the_user_in(request.form['username'])
             else:
                 error = 'Invalid username/password'
-        # this is executed if the request method was GET or the
+        # the code below this is executed if the request method
-        # credentials were invalid
+        # was GET or the credentials were invalid
+        return render_template('login.html', error=error)

 What happens if the key does not exist in the `form` attribute?
 In that case a special :exc:`KeyError` is raised.
 You can catch it like a